 - The most common abuse identified was financial (43%) followed by physical abuse (33%).
 In 77% of the cases emotional abuse was the secondary type of abuse identified.

 Who are the abusers?
 It can be anyone!
-Often the abuser lives with abused person or knows them well.
+Often the abuser lives with the abused person or knows them well.
 They tend to have control and influence over an older adult and may have addictions, a history of mental health, or dependency issues.
 It is not uncommon for the abuser to have grown up in a violent and abusive environment.

 How does the Helpline assist callers?
 The helpline provides confidential and anonymous support and information 24 hours a day.
 Callers are helped to talk through their issue and develop an action plan to deal with the abuse or crisis.
 Information on programs and services in the community is also provided.

 Who answers the Helpline?
 The seniors’ abuse helpline is answered by Distress line volunteers.

 What training do they receive?
 In addition to 64 hours of training in communication skills, suicide prevention, family violence, and community resources, distress line volunteers receive additional information and training in issues specific to senior abuse.

 Is there follow-up for callers?
 Yes.
 For callers who agree, there is a follow-up telephone call.
 The calls are made by peer volunteers.
 They ensure the caller received appropriate referrals, provide additional support to access services, and re-assess the caller’s risk for further abuse.